 - Once soup is ready, spoon into bowls, and add approximately 1/4 cup of cooked noodles to each bowl and mix in.
 This keeps the noodles from soaking up all of the broth or from getting overly cooked or mushy by sitting in the soup too long.
 Serve with warm rolls.

-- You can also make this into a crock pot meal.
-Just brown the hamburger, onions, and garlic in a frying pan, drain the fat, then put it into the crock pot along with all the other ingredients (except the pasta).
+- For a crock pot meal: Brown the hamburger, onions, and garlic in a frying pan, drain the fat, then put it into the crock pot along with all the other ingredients (except the pasta).
 Prepare and serve the pasta as explained above.